HenrikBengtsson/matrixStats/revdep/problems.md

       generic '[' and siglist 'MethyLumiSet,ANY,ANY,ANY'
     All user-level objects in a package (including S4 classes and methods) should have documentation entries.
-    See chapter 'Writing R documentation files' in the 'Writing R Extensions' manual.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking contents of 'data' directory ...
+*   checking contents of ‘data’ directory ...
 WARNING
     ```
-    Files not of a type allowed in a 'data' directory:
+    Files not of a type allowed in a ‘data’ directory:
-      '5318317007_A_Grn.idat' '5318317007_A_Red.idat'
+      ‘5318317007_A_Grn.idat’ ‘5318317007_A_Red.idat’
-      '5318317007_B_Grn.idat' '5318317007_B_Red.idat'
+      ‘5318317007_B_Grn.idat’ ‘5318317007_B_Red.idat’
-      '5318317007_C_Grn.idat' '5318317007_C_Red.idat'
+      ‘5318317007_C_Grn.idat’ ‘5318317007_C_Red.idat’
-    Please use e.g. 'inst/extdata' for non-R data files
+    Please use e.g. ‘inst/extdata’ for non-R data files
     ```

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: 'methyAnalysis'
+    Package suggested but not available for checking: ‘methyAnalysis’

     Depends: includes the non-default packages:
       'Biobase', 'scales', 'reshape2', 'ggplot2', 'matrixStats',